whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - Load CC from /L*/E*
     - No more shutdown panics
     - Will provide a guide to installation and booting with OC if my build is as stablized as Clover
+2. Clover
+    - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo
 ## Changelog

 September 13, 2019